HariNagarajanQE/HariNagarajanQE/README.md

 - 👋 Hi, I’m @HariNagarajan
-- 👀 I’m interested in coding
+- 👀 This is my profile I'm using for my VEX application.
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on anything :/
+- 💞️ I’m looking to collaborate on any projects related to python, javascript or C++ which are the languages I'm familiar with.
-- 📫 How to reach me 14bytes#6969
+- 📫 How to reach me 14bytes#6969 on discord.

 <!---
 HariNagarajanQE/HariNagarajanQE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.